Training and Technical Assistance Associate I

 - Technical Assistance Experience: Experience providing consultation (technical assistance, information services, or similar functions) to clients via phone and email on suicide prevention best practices.
 Experience working with diverse communities and cultures strongly preferred.

 - Training Experience: Experience providing virtual or in-person trainings that meet the needs of adult learners.

 - Communications: Strong written and verbal communication skills.
-Demonstrated ability to communicate effectively with community members, in supervisory relationships, with colleagues, and with project partners and funders.
-Experience developing and reviewing written materials for outside audiences is preferred.
+Demonstrated ability to communicate effectively in supervisory relationships, with colleagues, and with project partners and funders.
+Experience developing and reviewing written materials for outside audiences.

 - Collaboration: Ability to work both independently without close oversight, but also a team player who will productively engage with others.

-- With Bachelor’s degree, 5-8 years related experience in the disciplinary area, social science or public health, early childhood services, education, or organizational development , including experience with computer applications, instructional design, and Internet research
+- With Bachelor’s degree, 5–8 years related experience in the disciplinary area, social science or public health research, education, training, curriculum design, consulting, organizational development or administrative management, including experience with computer applications, instructional design, and Internet research

 - Master’s degree or teacher certification or equivalent combination of training and education in a related field preferred